obophenotype/uberon-phenoscape-ext/README.txt

 PRE-EDIT CHECKLIST
 ------------------

-Do you have an ID range in the idranges file?
+Do you have an ID range in the idranges file (phenoscape-idranges.owl, in this directory)?
 If not, get one from the head curator.

 Ensure that you have Protege configured to generate new IRIs in your own range.